/ /

 Black and white mugs can look minimalist, graphic, classic, or playful depending on the pattern.
 Stripes feel cleaner and more structured than many novelty prints.
 They work especially well with neutral shelves, wood trays, stainless steel coffee tools, and simple desk setups.

 If your kitchen already has many colors or patterns, a black and white coffee mug can act as a visual anchor.
 If your coffee corner is very plain, the same mug can add contrast without introducing a bright color.
+For a coffee mug, black and white works best when the pattern adds contrast without making the table feel busy.

 When a Mug with Tray Makes Sense